protontypes/open-sustainable-technology/README.md

 - [teb](https://github.com/TEB-model/teb) - A library to calculate the urban surface energy balance at neighborhood scale assuming a simplified canyon geometry.
 - [tsib](https://github.com/FZJ-IEK3-VSA/tsib) - A python package that builds up on different databases and models for creating consistent demand and production time series of residential buildings.
 - [DHNx](https://github.com/oemof/DHNx) - This package provides an open toolbox for district heating and cooling network optimization and simulation models.
-- [The Building Data Genome 2 Data-Set](https://github.com/buds-lab/building-data-genome-project-2) - Whole building non-residential hourly energy meter data from the Great Energy Predictor III competition
+- [The Building Data Genome 2 Data-Set](https://github.com/buds-lab/building-data-genome-project-2) - Whole building non-residential hourly energy meter data from the Great Energy Predictor III competition.

 ### Mobility and Transportation